carzy-zala/Job-Posting-Page/README.md

   ![Api Keys](https://github.com/user-attachments/assets/5d993823-5918-4f51-a9a6-3f38d451c701)

 Copy these keys and add them to the **.env** file of **Frontend** as described in step 2 below.

+Please keep in mind:

+- 🔗 Refer to the official Firebase documentation for guidance.

+- 🚫 Do not use the API keys shown in the images above.

 ---